-\\ These categories can show a negative value.
-This can be caused by negative committed cash positions and
+^{} These categories can show a negative value.
+This can be caused by negative committed cash positions and the use of certain types of derivatives (such as FX or OTC Collateral) due to trade settlement timing.

-| This can be caused by negative committed cash positions and cash positions are called the property of the cash positions. \\\ Note that the amount of investments that were restricted due to the ESG exclusions depend on the
+Note that the amount of investments that were restricted due to the ESG exclusions depend on the investable universe of the Subfund.